snmbala/dante-astro/src/content/blog/post-8.md

 ---
+type: Post
-title: 'Unveiling the Magic: Exploring the Latest CSS Features'
+stitle: 'Unveiling the Magic: Exploring the Latest CSS Features'
 excerpt: 'Highlight and explain the newest CSS features or updates.
 Include examples and demonstrate how these features can enhance the styling and layout of web pages.'
 publishDate: 'October 11 2023'
-pageType: post
+pageType: article
 tags:
   - CSS
   - Web development